alessiochisari/federated-transfer-learning/README.md

 We have used MNIST and SVHN

 # Contacts
-Alessio B Chisari - alessiochisari@hotmail.com
+Alessio B. Chisari - alessiochisari@hotmail.com

 Bruno Casella - casella0798@gmail.com